 Gage’s Sensory Room

-Gage, with low-functioning autism, is non-verbal and has difficulty focusing his eyes.
+Gage, with level 3 severe autism, is non-verbal and has difficulty focusing his eyes.
 Gage loves all things sensory: toys to stack and build with, running and climbing, and any water-related activity.
 Gage was excited to receive a sensory room for his dream.
 He loves having many things to see and touch, and his mom thinks this will benefit him greatly.
 Thank you, Sunshine Foundation donors, for making Gage’s dream come true!

 Family Thank You